-There are lots of aspects about what I do that I love.
-I have always had an interest in medicine and during the course of helping my clients I get to pour over medical records, reports and text books.
-In some cases, I refer clients to medical experts that without my involvement, they would not otherwise get to see.
+I have always been interested in medicine which helps when a big part of the job is understanding medical records, reports, and textbooks.
+In many cases, I refer clients to medical experts that, without my involvement, they would not get to see.
 So, indirectly, I sometimes get to play a role in helping my clients get better – you can’t beat that for job satisfaction.
 On the legal side, I focus on eliminating stress by helping clients navigate the system and get fair settlements.
-When push comes to shove, if the other party is not offering a fair settlement for the injuries suffered, I get to run a trial.
-Sometimes judge alone and sometimes jury.
-Either way, I get to use my legal skills in the court room where I have the opportunity to tell my client’s story in an attempt to obtain justice and as much as I can, make my client whole again.
-Achieving a great result for a client through settlement or trial is a pretty awesome feeling.
+When push comes to shove, if the other party is not offering a fair settlement, I get to run a trial.
+Achieving an excellent result for a client through settlement or trial is a pretty incredible feeling.

-However, the number one reason I love what I do is that I get to help people who need it, who without someone to advocate for them would get screwed over by the system.
-I get to make a real difference in people’s lives and I get to meet some pretty amazing people in the process.
-I love that!
+The number one reason I love what I do is that I get to help people who need it, who, without someone to advocate for them, would get screwed over by the system.
+I get to make a real difference in people’s lives, and I get to meet amazing people in the process.

-I understand the issues and anxieties facing people who have suffered injuries.
-I respond with practical information and timely solutions to meet immediate needs and concerns while planning for the longer term solutions that may need to be put in place during different phases of the recovery process.
+I understand the issues and anxieties that people face when they have suffered injuries or the death of a family member.
+I respond with practical information and timely solutions to meet immediate needs and concerns while planning for long-term solutions that may need to be put in place during different phases of recovery

-An Okanagan resident since 2007, I have developed a wide range of resources and professionals to support my clients as they move through the recovery process.
-My practice brings me into frequent contact with doctors (including specialists), physiotherapists, psychologists, massage therapists, counselors, economists, accountants and any other professionals who can either help my clients get better, calculate their damages, or provide expert testimony to explain the nature of their injuries and the losses they have suffered as a result.
+A BC resident since 2000 and an Okanagan resident since 2007, I have developed a wide range of resources and professionals to support my clients as they move through the recovery process.
+My practice brings me into frequent contact with doctors (including specialists), physiotherapists, psychologists, massage therapists, counsellors, economists, accountants, and other professionals who can either help my clients get better, calculate their damages, or provide expert testimony to explain the nature of their injuries and the losses they have suffered as a result.

-I am widely respected within the legal community for my professional activities which have included acting as former President of the Trial Lawyers Association of BC and writing a monthly personal injury column (INJURYwise) for online Kelowna publication Castanet.net.
+I am widely respected within the legal community for my professional activities, including acting as former President of the Trial Lawyers Association of BC and writing a monthly personal injury column (INJURYwise) for online Kelowna publication Castanet.net.